id/emqx-docs/en_US/observability/opentelemetry/e2e-traces.md

      ## Sampling rate for events not in the whitelist
      ## Note: Sampling applies only when tracing is enabled
      sample_ratio = "100%"
+     ## Follow traceparent
+     ## Whether end-to-end tracing follows the `traceparent` passed in by the client
+     follow_traceparent
     }
   }
   max_queue_size = 50000